When can I be denied a checking account based on my past banking history?

 • Had a joint account with someone else who had these types of problems.

 Banks and credit unions supply this type of negative information to checking account reporting companies, such as Chex Systems and Early Warning Services.
 These companies compile and use the information to create reports of an individual’s prior checking account history.
 Banks and credit unions may use these reports to help determine whether to offer you a checking account and the type of checking account to offer you.
 (Retailers may use a similar report to decide if they will accept your checks.)

 You might also consider getting a prepaid card.

 Accuracy: Checking account reporting companies must comply with the federal Fair Credit Reporting Act (FCRA).
 This means they must follow reasonable procedures to assure maximum possible accuracy of the information in the reports, and they can’t include most negative information that’s more than seven years old.
 In practice, some checking account reporting companies disregard information that is more than five years old.

 Know what’s in your report: Nationwide checking account reporting companies must provide consumers with one free annual report per year, upon request.
 You have to request the reports individually from each reporting company.
-We’ve put together a list of some of these checking account reporting companies, along with some information about how you can obtain copies of your reports.
+We’ve put together , along with some information about how you can obtain copies of your reports.